12 Jul Things You Should Know About Travel Insurance And Claims Benefits

 Qn 3.
 I did not seek medical treatment until the third day after I returned from my trip.
 Am I still eligible for claims?

 Ans: Do not wait to see the doctor if you are feeling unwell.
-To be eligible for claims, medical treatment has to be sought and administered within 48 hours of return from overseas.
-Any medical treatment thereafter will not be covered by your policy.
+To be eligible for claims, medical treatment has to be sought and administered within 48 hours of return.
+Any medical treatment thereafter will not be covered by your policy

 Qn 4.
-I forgot to buy travel insurance before I depart Singapore.
+I forgot to buy travel insurance before I departed Singapore.
 What should I do?

 Ans: (Ahem!) please refer to point 1 at the top of this article.